binsinbl-hue/HAI/README.md

 These statements and questions provide the foundation for human-centered AI development - abstract enough to generate infinite applications, specific enough to guide meaningful choices.

-**The future of human-AI interaction depends on the principles we establish today.**

 **Contribute to humanity's evolution - don't surrender it.**